-Students admitted to UB under freshman standards must have earned fewer than 24 academic credits at another institution of higher education.
+Students admitted to UBalt under first-year standards must have earned fewer than 24 academic credits at another institution of higher education.
 These students participate in First-Year Experience.

 The work of First-Year Experience takes place under a set of guiding principles: